shusoyo/halfyear/setup/theorem.typ

   stroke: rgb("#ffaaaa") + 1pt,
   base: none, // Unattached: count globally ).with(numbering: "I") // Use Roman numerals

-// Examples and remarks are not numbered
-#let example = thmplain("example", "Example").with(numbering: none)

-#let remark = thmplain(
-  "remark",
-  "Remark",
-  inset: 0em,
-).with(numbering: none)

-// Proofs are attached to theorems, although they are not numbered
-#let proof = thmproof(
-  "proof",
-  "Proof",
-  base: "theorem",
-)

 #let solution = thmplain(
   "solution",